-There are three categories of duty on the responsible body:
+There are 3 categories of duty on the responsible body:

-The Act also applies to Higher Education and Further Education insitutions in England and Wales including sixth form colleges.
+The Act also applies to higher education and further education insitutions in England and Wales including 6th form colleges.
 It is unlawful for a further or higher education institution to discriminate against an applicant or student in relation to:

 Which areas are protected by the Equality Act 2010?

 The Equality Act 2010 makes it unlawful to discriminate against persons with a ‘protected characteristic’.
-In total there are nine protected characteristics and they are as follows:
+In total there are 9 protected characteristics and they are as follows: